mave5/AIclub/tutorial/gan4mri.md

 4. Stack Generator and Discriminator together.

-5. Train the stacked network using the generated images with y=1 as forced labels.
+5. Train the ![stacked network] (https://github.com/mravendi/AIclub/blob/master/figs/gan2.png) using the generated images with y=1 as forced labels.

 6. Return to step 2.